 Yes you will need a solicitor to handle the legal side of the remortgage.

-Quittance's solicitors are on the panel for all major lenders, so whether you are you are changing to a tracker with the NatWest or to a repayment mortgage with the Darlington Building Society, our remortgage team can assist.
+Solicitors on the panel for all major lenders - so whether you are you are changing to a tracker with the NatWest or to a repayment mortgage with the Darlington Building Society, a remortgage solicitor can assist.

 Will I need a solicitor in order to transfer equity in my Keynsham property?

 A transfer of equity happens when one or more joint owners of a property transfer or sell their share in the property to a new owner (or owners) of that property.
 A conveyancing solicitor can carry out the legal process, register the new owners of the property and handle any Stamp Duty (SDLT) formalities.